SilverStark18/netflix-recommendation-system/manual.md

 https://www.kaggle.com/datasets/satpreetmakhija/netflix-movies-and-tv-shows-2021/

-  it is kaggle datset I have used for this project..
+  it is kaggle dataset I have used for this project..

-<font color = Blue>You can follow my medium post for clear instructions on how to do this project on your own and also detailed information about the modules and it s uasge </font>
+<font color = Blue> You can follow my medium post for clear instructions on how to do this project on your own and also detailed information about the modules and it s uasge </font>

 follow this medium link